J. J. Walser Jr. House: Abandonment

 After Anne's death, her family could not pay the interest on the house's reverse mortgage.
-Local organizations Chicago Metropolitan Agency for Planning and Austin Coming Together were also trying to restore the Central Avenue corridor, which prompted interest in the restoration of the Walser House.
-By 2024, the house was vacant, deteriorating, and in danger of foreclosure.
+Local organizations including Chicago Metropolitan Agency for Planning and Austin Coming Together that were attempting restoration of the Central Avenue corridor prompted interest in the restoration of the Walser House.
+The building decayed significantly faster than normal; by 2024, the house was vacant, deteriorating, and in danger of foreclosure.
+The Wright Building Conservancy's director noted that there was evidence of unauthorized occupation, including a space heater and doors that had been swung open.
 The financial firm BNY had initiated foreclosure proceedings on the house the previous year, while the Federal National Mortgage Association had reassigned the reverse mortgage to a Florida firm.
 Crain's Chicago Business reported that the roof and plaster walls had holes and that the window frames were decaying.
 Several organizations were keeping track of the house's condition, including the Wright Building Conservancy and local preservation group Preservation Chicago.
+The conservancy also tried to conduct basic maintenance, and it submitted evidence of building violations to the government of Chicago.

 Preservation Chicago included the structure in its "Chicago 7", a listing of the city's most endangered historic buildings, in 2025.
 By then, the building was suffering from water damage and had been vandalized.
 The foreclosure proceeding and the reverse mortgage made it harder to save the Walser House.
 The building could not be repaired without permission from its owner, but it was not clear who owned the house after Anne Teague's death.
 Because the Walser House is on the National Register of Historic Places, it was eligible for historic-preservation tax credits.
 Landmarks Illinois wanted the Demolition Court to reassign ownership of the house or force BNY to repair the house.
 It would cost up to $500,000 just to stabilize the house, while the cost of restoration was estimated at up to $2 million.
 Ward Miller of Preservation Chicago estimated that it could take over a year just to clarify the house's financials.
 Darnell Shields of another local organization, Austin Coming Together, said that the house could be converted into a historic house museum with offices once it was renovated.
-In March 2025, the holder of the house's mortgage agreed to make emergency repairs.
+That March, the holder of the house's mortgage agreed to make emergency repairs.

+When the house was auctioned off in December 2025, the auction received a single bid for $240,000 from PHH Mortgage, which then took control of the property.
+A federal agency, Fannie Mae, had taken over the house by January 2026.
+A sale listing for the building appeared on Zillow that month, but the listing was taken down after the Frank Lloyd Wright Building Conservancy and Austin Coming Together identified it as fraudulent.
+That June, Austin Coming Together bought the house, planning to restore it.